-- A commitment to continual improvement.
+- A commitment to continual improvement

 In partnership with our like-minded suppliers, we implement our standards by:

-1. Using our influence and voice within industry to advocate for positive change at scale.
+1. Using our influence and voice within industry to advocate for positive change at scale

-We are committed members of the RSPO and believe a strong, supported and recognised standard is the best way of ensuring long-term responsible production.
+We are committed members of the RSPO and believe a strong, supported and recognized standard is the best way of ensuring long-term responsible production.
 We are committed to using our voice to strengthen the RSPO’s governance and standards so it is more aligned to our sourcing criteria and needs.
-As a step forward, we are committed to using RSPO-certified material from mass balance and segregated sources and to increasing our supply of certified material every year.
+As a step forward, we are committed to using RSPO-certified material from mass balance and segregated sources, and to increasing our supply of certified material every year.
 We are also members of the Consumer Goods Forum through which our collective voice can help build capacity to meet expectations across the palm oil industry.

-2. Ensuring our largest suppliers – those that make up 85% of our total incoming ingredients derived from palm and palm kernel oil – have sourcing criteria as strong as ours and a robust plan to implement them.
+2. Ensuring our largest suppliers – those that make up 85% of our total incoming ingredients derived from palm and palm kernel oil – have sourcing criteria as strong as ours and a robust plan to implement them

 As a derivatives buyer, we are many links in the chain away from the original source of palm oil and palm kernel oil that serve as feedstocks for what will eventually become an ingredient in our products.
-As such, a critical first step is to engage the suppliers, with whom we have the greatest spend, to adopt their own sourcing criteria that they in turn may cascade down the supply chain.
+As such, a critical first step is to engage the suppliers with whom we have the greatest spend to adopt their own sourcing criteria that they in turn may cascade down the supply chain.

-3. Requesting data about and conducting risk assessments of the sources of palm and palm kernel oils that enter our supply chains.
+3. Requesting data about and conducting risk assessments of the sources of palm and palm kernel oils that enter our supply chains

-Supply chain transparency in oil derivatives is extremely challenging given the roles of traders and the nature of liquid commodities.
+Supply chain transparency in oil derivatives is extremely challenging, given the roles of traders and the nature of liquid commodities.
 We aim to achieve enough transparency to conduct a meaningful risk assessment for conformance to our sourcing criteria.
 If we do not have sufficient information, we carry on pushing for more transparency until we can determine if risk is low or high for non-conformance to our sourcing criteria.
 We partner with The Forest Trust (TFT) to gain access to source information that our suppliers deem to be sensitive and confidential.
 There are also instances where we may pilot and support technology solutions to gather data and risk assess sources in partnership with our suppliers.

-4. Verifying conformance to our criteria when risk for non-conformance is deemed to be high.
+4. Verifying conformance to our criteria when risk for non-conformance is deemed to be high